oe1wkl/Morserino-32/Documentation/Assembly Instructions/Detailed Assembly Instructions.md

 * Weight: 15.7g
 * Dimensions: 60 x 19 x 7mm

+See the picture below; Tattu is the battery at the top).

 Of course you can use similar batteries from other manufacturers; in order to fit under the micro controller the **maximum dimensions** are: **65 x 20 x 8 mm**.

 It must be a single cell LiPo (nominally 3.7 V), and should have a Molex plug (because a cable with such a connector is part of the kit - if you use a battery with a different type of connector, you need to supply your own cable for connecting it to the Morserino-32!).

 You can use larger batteries if you mount them under the PCB, on the bottom plate of the case.
 To give you more flexibility, the kit will contain 6mm and 12mm distance bolts for mounting to the bottom plate.
 This means you can use pretty large LiPos, as long as they are < 10 mm thick.
 If you use the 6mm and 12 mm stand-offs in combination, you could even use batteries that are up to 16 mm thick!
 You have to make sure that you mount the battery in such a way that it is impossible for any sharp metal spikes to scratch the surface of the battery - this could lead to fire or explosion!

+One option would be this type (in the picture the battery at the bottom): ![Akuss][Ass03]
+[Ass03]: Images/batteries.jpg "Position der Komponenten"
-One option would be this type: [https://www.amazon.de/gp/product/B01JJ6DA7A/]() or even that one, for even more capacity: [https://www.gensace.de/gens-ace-3500mah-3-7v-tx-2s1p-lipo-battery-pack-with-jr-plug.html]() (but be aware that this one does not use a Molex plug - you would need to find a cable with a suitable plug to connect this to your Morserino-32).
+[https://www.amazon.de/gp/product/B01JJ6DA7A/]() or even that one, for even more capacity: [https://www.gensace.de/gens-ace-3500mah-3-7v-tx-2s1p-lipo-battery-pack-with-jr-plug.html]() (but be aware that this one does not use a Molex plug - you would need to find a cable with a suitable plug to connect this to your Morserino-32).
+[Ass03]: Images/batteries.jpg "Recommended batteries"